-For practising your presentation skills, a recording device is essential (most modern phones can capture video, or at least audio).
+For practicing your oral presentation skills, a recording device is essential (most modern phones can capture video, or at least audio).
 You need to include ample practice time for oral presentation (recording yourself, and then reviewing it).
-This is in addition to the guided presentation practice that you will get with your tutor, doing the presentation tasks in the model exams during your 1-on-1 Skype sessions.
+This is in addition to the guided presentation practice that you will get with your tutor, simulating with her the oral expression tasks in the model exams during your 1-on-1 Skype sessions.

-Doing the model exams need to be simulated as realistically as possible the actual exam time constraints.
+Doing the initial diagnostic exam needs to be simulate as realistically as possible the actual exam time constraints.
 Ideally, you need to set aside a sufficient block of time on some day of the week, to be able to do the entire exam in one sitting (as you will eventually have to do at the exam centre).
 This is essential for practicing your timing of doing the different tasks – the DELE exam can rightly be described as a race against the clock.
-Especially at the upper levels these exams are also intellectually draining, so by continuing to do model exams while observing the time constraints, you will get “fit” for concentrating for the duration (and not in the least to get your fingers used once again to writing for extended periods by hand – given that in our modern world we text or type, rather than write).
+Especially at the upper levels these exams are also intellectually draining, so by continuing to do model exams while observing the time constraints, you will get “fit” for concentrating for the duration (and not in the least to get your fingers used once again to writing for extended periods by hand – given that in our modern world we are used to text or type, rather than write).

 You can obtain more information about our services on our secure website: https://edele.org.
 The landing page introduces our team and our mother institution, Excellentia Didactica; you can then go on to the DELEhelp sub-page by clicking on the DELEhelp link.

 If you would like to receive our free 95-page DELEhelp Workbook # 9.2 about the DELE exam goals, structure, curriculum and scoring criteria, please complete the convenient contact form you’ll access by clicking on the promo image above, or the link below.
 We will be glad to send it to you, gratis and with no obligation on your part: https://www.edele.org/contact-info-form.html

 As a summary, we have prepared an INFOGRAPHIC which succinctly sets out the steps for planning and practicing your exam preparation.
 It can be downloaded from DropBox with this link.